opentofu/opentofu/rfc/20240610-Tofu-Version-Compatibility.md

 As we introduce support for `.tofu` files, we open up the ability to add new language features without worrying as much about compatibility in shared modules.
 If we can differentiate between "OpenTofu Version" and "Terraform Version", the above scenarios become much easier.

-We must also consider "partial knowledge" of version information.
-Ideally the configuration would clearly define which terraform version and tofu version are required.
-If that is not the case, we will have to provide a "best guess" to fill in the blanks.

 As the [provider compatibility check is deprecated](https://github.com/hashicorp/terraform-plugin-framework/blob/8a09cef0bb892e2d90c89cad551ce12a959f1a2d/provider/configure.go#L28-L32) and the state's "terraform_version" field is not currently used in OpenTofu, we will not discuss them in this RFC.

 ### User Documentation